Natural perioral dermatitis treatment

 The British Association of Dermatologists also advise stopping use of all face creams and cosmetics, although they also say to use an unperfumed moisturiser if skin is dry.

 At Lyonsleaf we were discovered by a perioral dermatitis facebook group who raved about our calendula cream.
-They said they used a zinc cream (like sudacreme) along side of it.
+They said they used a zinc cream (like sudocrem) alongside of it.
 We responded by creating our 100% natural Zinc and Calendula Cream and since have received many five star reviews from customers with perioral dermatitis.
-We soon realised customers with perioral dermatitis were using our zinc product along side our Beauty Balm, which can be used in to cleanse and remove make up using the oil cleansing method.
-Over the years have had a handful of people (literally less than 5) who have reacted to the Beauty Balm (we suspect the allergens in benzoin resin may be responsible).
-We again responded and created an unfragranced version to suit very sensitive types.
-You can now buy the Zinc and Calendula Cream and The Beauty Balm as a set here and choose which version of the Beauty Balm you require.
+We soon realised customers with perioral dermatitis were using our zinc product alongside our Beauty Balm, which can be used in to cleanse and remove makeup using the oil cleansing method.
+Over the years have had a handful of people who have reacted to the Beauty Balm (we suspect the allergens in the fragrance oils, particularly benzoin resin may be responsible).
+We again responded and created an unfragranced version to suit very sensitive skin.
+You can now buy the Zinc and Calendula Cream and The Beauty Balm as a set: Lyonsleaf Perioral Dermatitis, Rosacea and Acne Skincare system and choose which version of the Beauty Balm you require.
 You can also buy samples of all three products via their individual product pages.

-We read many blogs and articles suggesting heavy moisturisers are not good for PD, and our 100% oil products could definitely be described as heavy.
-However, our oils are all non-comedegenic and they seem to help (we don't suppose they work for everyone, which is why we sell samples and advise doing a patch test!).
+We read many blogs and articles suggesting heavy moisturisers are not good for PD, and our 100% oil products could be described as heavy.
+However, our oils are all non-comedogenic and they seem to suit many people with this condition.
+We do sell samples so you can try without splashing out a lot of money.
 We think the heavy oils to avoid are mineral oils derived from petroleum and paraffin which are notorious for blocking pores - a big no-no for perioral dermatitis and acne prone skin.
+When trying any new skincare product we strongly advise doing a patch test it is possible to be allergic to natural ingredients, although we find this is very rare.

 We also advise to avoid using any cosmetics with artificial chemicals and to keep any skin care routine as simple as possible.
 If you do need to wear make up a good quality mineral foundation is far better than a cheap high street one.